themightylaz/kafka-etl-cli/README.md

 # kafka-etl-cli

-CLI for ingesting metadata from Kafka into Datahub
+CLI for ingesting metadata from Confluent Schema Registry into Datahub.